The-AI-Alliance/glossary/docs/glossary.markdown

 ## Feature

-For our purposes, a small bit of functionality provided by an application.
-It is the increment of change in a single cycle of the [Test-Driven Development](#test-driven-development) process, which could be enhancing some user-visible functionality or adding new functionality in small increments.
-See also [Use Case](#use-case)
+For our purposes, a small bit of functionality provided by a [Component](#component) and the [AI Systems](#ai-systems) that use it.
+A feature is the increment of change in a single cycle of the [Test-Driven Development](#test-driven-development) process, which could be enhancing some user-visible functionality or adding wholly-new new functionality in small increments.
+See also [Use Case](#use-case).

 ## Fine Tuning

 A more specific term for [Tuning](#tuning), a part of [Post-training](#post-training), that emphasizes that after the major learning has happened during [Pre-training](#pre-training), the model behavior is refined and improved with additional training techniques.
+See also [Supervised Fine Tuning](#supervised-fine-tuning).

 ## Function

 In most languages, the most fundamental [Unit](#unit) of abstraction and execution.
-Depending on the language, the term _function_ or _method_ might be used, where the latter are special functions associated with [Classes](#class) in [OOP](#object-oriented-programming) languages.
+Depending on the language, the term _function_ or _method_ might be used, where the latter term refers to functions associated with [Classes](#class) in [OOP](#object-oriented-programming) languages.
 Some languages allow code blocks outside of functions, perhaps inside alternative [Component](#component) boundaries, but this is not important for our purposes.

 Many functions are free of [Side Effects](#side-effect), meaning they don't read or write [State](#state) external to the function and shared by other functions.
 These functions are _always_ [Deterministic](#determinism); for a given input(s) they always return the same output.
 This is a very valuable property for design, testing, and reuse.